 Whilst The 2080 Institute is looking at a very long planning horizon, to do something that addresses an immediate need, he will launch a property development not-for-profit in the near future.

 For FY 2020, the focus of his work will be Ptok Consulting and the property development not-for-profit, with The 2080 Institute continuing in the background.

 If your interest is quality information, authentic analysis and building communities, please get in touch and let’s start a conversation!

 Our team is recruited locally in Carnegie.

 Our first team member was Novia Santosa, whose attention to detail and determination helped create some of our core data source and reporting workbooks.
-We appreciate her work and wish her well in her career as financial adviser.
+We are grateful for her contribution, in particular the accuracy of her work, and wish her well in her career as financial adviser.

 Candice has worked for over two decades to help bring out the innate humanity of individuals and organisations in the public and corporate sectors.
 Following a first career in academic publishing, she transitioned into facilitation and coaching in 2004 to help build individual and team effectiveness through more courageous and value- rich relationships.
 Born in KwaZulu-Natal, South Africa, she was initiated into organisational life in the early days of post-Apartheid democracy.
 Driven by a need to shift the quality of human interaction at an individual, group and systemic level, Candice trained in the Thinking Environment with Nancy Kline, the founder of TimeTo Think, in 2005.
 This work is about encouraging a way of being that says “You